cloudera/hue/docs/sdk/sdk.md

 If you're going to dive into JavaScript, you'll want to familiarize yourself with the MooTools Core ([docs](http://mootools.net/docs), [tutorial](http://mootorial.com)) and maybe the MooTools More and Clientcide libraries.
 MooTools ART is what does all the button and window rendering, but it's still undocumented.
 We'll try and cover the basics of what you'll need to know about that library later on in this walk-through.

-#### Extending CCS.JBrowser
+#### Extending JFrame.Browser

 The default bootstrap for your application invokes your app like this:

 	return new Calculator(path || '/calculator/', options);

-To customize your application, we need to extend the CCS.JBrowser class to create our own custom implementation.
+To customize your application, we need to extend the JFrame.Browser class to create our own custom implementation.
 When you provision your application, we will already have an extension defined for you.

 Inside your application you'll find a JavaScript directory already provisioned for you in */static/js/*.
 In that directory you'll find a file called *package.yml*.
 This file is a manifest of the contents of your application's JavaScript.
 By default it points to a single JavaScript source file in Source/YourAppName.js.
 If you add more JavaScript source files, be sure to update the package.yml file so that HUE can properly load your JavaScript.
 Whenever you change the JavaScript dependencies for your application, you need to restart the Django server unless you have the `DESKTOP_DEPENDER_DEBUG` environment variable set to have it run in "live" mode (see note below on Debugging Tips and Tricks).